Peaceful protest continues on Azerbaijan's Lachin-Khankendi road despite cold weather (PHOTO/VIDEO)

-SHUSHA, Azerbaijan, January 13.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty third day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 16.
+Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty sixth day, Trend reports from the scene.

 Despite the cold weather, the participants continue their peaceful protest.